txtl/pixi-svg-graphics/README.md

 Todos:
 ------

-* Add font formating support
+* Add font formating support\

+Note: this patch is not working appropriately with webgl.
+Use v5 legacy and set forceCanvas: true.